almath99/Calculator/README.md

-Some simple python projects that I add here as scripts.
+Some simple python projects for now.